10 Steps for Enrollment: Undergraduates

 RAVE is CCA's wireless campus-wide emergency response network to quickly inform the community about any situation that poses a threat to safety.

-Use Add Emergency Contact step by step guide to add an emergency contact to your account, someone CCA can contact if there is an emergency.
+Use Manage Contact Information Step by Step Guide to add an emergency contact to your account, someone CCA can contact if there is an emergency.

 Step 10: Attend Orientation